natehouk/flow-ai-hackathon-2023/README.md

 * Market Data
 * Twitter
 * Telegram
+* and more with the Custom Plugin SDK!

 The results are then added to a data frame which is appended to the system prompt.
 Finally, a user prompt is appended which allows for interactive filtering and control.